ivanxma/mysqlk8s/helm/ee/README.md

 docker tag mysql/enterprise-operator:8.0.29-2.0.4 [region].ocir.io/[Namespace]/[prefix]/enterprise-operator:8.0.29-2.0.4
 ```
 ---
-On OCI Console, notedown the following regarding registry namespace and authentication token.
+On OCI Console, note down the following regarding registry namespace and authentication token.
 - How can you locate the Registry Namespace?
   - Choose Contaier Registry from Hamburgen menu
   - Select the create Registry's Repositry and Locate the Namespace in the details Screen.